AharonSambol/PrettyPrintTreeJava/README.md

 ### DefaultTreeModel

-Or if you already have a Swing TreeModel made from DefaultMutableTreeNpdes, the example from above would look like thie:
+Or if you already have a Swing TreeModel made from DefaultMutableTreeNodes, the example from above would look like thie:

 ```java
 import java.util.*;